 Sunflower Butter (also known as Sunflower Seed Butter) has become a popular food that is nutritious, convenient, and delicious.
 It is a safer choice for people with nut allergies and peanut allergy.

-History Of Sunflower Butter
+History of Sunflower Butter

 Nut and seed butters have boomed over the last two decades.
-Nut butters and seed butters and are staple foods of many Americans.
+Nut butters and seed butters are staple foods of many Americans.
 You can find almond butter, cashew butter, hemp seed butter, sesame seed butter, walnut butter, and many others.
-Over 3 million U.S. adults today are allergic to tree nuts, peanuts, or both (1).
+Over 3 million U.S. adults today are allergic to tree nuts, peanuts, or both (source).

 Sunflower seed butter or sunflower butter comes from pulverizing roasted sunflower seeds and adding other ingredients like salt and coconut sugar for flavor.